 The upper waterfall is a short distance above the lower waterfall.
 If you are near where I took that shot of the lower waterfall, look to the left in the shrub for a trail that goes up.
 It's not right next to the waterfall, but goes a little left, then up and back to the creek above the lower falls.
 You'll have to rock hop the short distance up to this view.
 Do not go to the top of the lower waterfall!
 Some of the rock up here is very slippery when wet.
 If you get closer, you can see a little more waterfall hidden by the trees in this shot.
 This one is about 30' high, the lower waterfall is 15-20' high.
 This is an out and back hike, so just retrace your path back to your vehicle.
 Below is a video from July '17 of both of these waterfalls.

-Bubbling Spring Branch Cascade is just down the road.
-From the Parkway, drive north on Hwy 215 for 1.8 miles and pull off on the right where the guard rail curves in.
+Bubbling Spring Branch Cascade is just down the road - and is viewable from the road.
+From the Parkway, drive north on NC215 for 1.8 miles and pull off on the right where the guard rail curves in.
 You will pass 3 other curved in places, but you will know you are at the right one when you see the scene above.
-Also you can see that littering pigs stop here - including the smoking pigs who think it's OK to toss their cigarette butts on the ground.
-The cascade is slowly being obscured by the foliage.
+Years ago, there was a good view of the waterfall from the road, but that view is slowly being obscured by the foliage.
 The little adventure here is going down for a closer look at the waterfall and climbing up the bedrock to the right of the falls.
 Go under the obvious heavily eroded place under the guard rail and take the short but steep goat trail down to creek level.
 Go through the camp site and to the base of the falls.
 Once there, look for the little path to the right that takes you around the water and out on the bedrock.
 If - and only if - this rock is dry, you can scoot up the dry parts for a look at what you can't see from the road.
 The bedrock here has a lot of orange in it.
-This is also a good area for blooming Catawba and Rosebay Rhododendron and Mountain Laurel.
+This is also a good area for blooming Catawba and Rosebay Rhododendron and Mountain Laurel in season.
 Here's a bit of what's up there - and wear something to swim in if it's a warm day!

 Bubbling Spring Branch Cascades 6-16-07